Eraserhead: Plot

-The Man in the Planet is moving levers in his home in space, while the head of Henry Spencer floats in the sky.
-A spermatozoon-like creature emerges from Spencer's mouth, floating into the void.
+Henry Spencer's face appears superimposed over a planet in space.
+He opens his mouth and a spermatozoon-like creature emerges.
+A man inside the planet moves a set of levers, and the creature is flushed away.

-In an industrial cityscape, Spencer walks home with his groceries.
-He is stopped outside his apartment by the Beautiful Girl Across the Hall, who informs him that his girlfriend, Mary X, has invited him to dinner with her family.
-Spencer leaves his groceries in his apartment, which is filled with piles of dirt and dead vegetation.
-That night, Spencer visits X's home, conversing awkwardly with her mother.
-At the dinner table, he is asked to carve a chicken that X's father has "made"; the bird moves and writhes on the plate and gushes blood when cut.
-After dinner, Spencer is cornered by X's mother, who tries to kiss him.
-She tells him that X has had his child and that the two must marry.
-X, however, is not sure if what she bore is a child.
+In an industrial cityscape, Henry walks home with his groceries.
+He is stopped outside his apartment by a girl across the hall, who informs him that his girlfriend, Mary, has invited him to dinner with her family.
+Henry leaves his groceries in his apartment, which is filled with piles of dirt and dead plants.
+That night, Henry visits Mary's home, conversing awkwardly with her mother.
+At the dinner table, he is asked to carve a Cornish game hen; the bird moves and writhes on the plate and gushes blood when cut.
+After dinner, Henry is cornered by Mary's mother, who tries to kiss him.
+She tells him that Mary has had his child and that the two must wed.
+This causes Henry to have a nose bleed.
+However, Mary is not sure if what she bore is a child.

-The couple move into Spencer's one-room apartment and begin caring for the child—a swaddled bundle with an inhuman, snake-like face, resembling the spermatozoon-like creature seen earlier.
+The couple moves into Henry's one-room apartment and begins caring for the child, a swaddled bundle with an inhuman face that resembles the spermatozoon creature seen earlier.
 The infant refuses all food, crying incessantly and intolerably.
-The sound drives X hysterical, and she leaves Spencer and the child.
-Spencer attempts to care for the child, and he learns that it struggles to breathe and has developed painful sores.
+The sound drives Mary hysterical, and she leaves Henry and the child.
+Henry attempts to care for the child, and he learns that it struggles to breathe and has developed painful sores on its skin.